mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/compute/compute-python-getting-started.md

 ---

-By the end of this guide, you should have all the tools installed necessary for using the [Rhino Compute Service](https://www.rhino3d.com/compute) through Python.
+By the end of this guide, you should have all the tools installed necessary for using the [Rhino Compute](https://www.rhino3d.com/compute) through Python.

 For an [getting started video tutorial from Junichiro Horikawa with Python](https://youtu.be/XCkRXAEJMhg)